-Éric Zemmour’s Reconquest
+Just How Frightening Is France’s New Right?

-I witnessed France’s far-right standard-bearer electrify a seething and violent mob.
+I witnessed Éric Zemmour electrify a seething and violent mob.

 About the author: Thomas Chatterton Williams is a contributing writer at The Atlantic.
 He is the author of Self-Portrait in Black and White: Unlearning Race.